udiboy1209/pack-n-move/README.md

 installed in your current home and generates a shell script which reinstalls them on your new home.

-This is done using modules in the [listers](listers/) package, which follow a tandard template.
+This is done using modules in the [listers](listers/) package, which follow a standard template.

 Listers
 -------